neherlab/treetime_examples/timetree.md

-# Estimation of time scaled phyolgenies
+# Estimation of time scaled phylogenies

 The principal functionality of TreeTime is estimating time trees from an initial tree topology, a set of date constraints (e.g. tip dates), and an alignment (optional)
 ```bash